makazhan/uoe-msc-projects-2020/README.md

 I have not run any comparative experiments with unordered vs ordered data, so I cannot tell if there is an issue with lack of ordering.

 Lastly, mind the whitespace!
-There might be spaces inside word forms or lemmata due to annotation errors or specifics of the writing system, e.g. Vietnamese syllables are written space-separated an it is common to encounter words and lemmata that contain spaces:
+There might be spaces inside word forms or lemmata due to annotation errors or specifics of the writing system, e.g. Vietnamese syllables are written space-separated; hence it is common to encounter words and lemmata that contain spaces:
 <pre>
 ...
 8       nhà nghỉ        nhà nghỉ        _       _       N       _       _       _       _